Shadi-Abu-Jaber/Computer-Science-Courses/README.md

 Welcome to the repository for Shadi's Computer Science courses from Tel-Hai College.
 Here, you'll find a collection of projects, assignments, and labs from various courses I completed during my time at Tel-Hai College.

 ## Courses Included
-- Intoduction To Linux (100)
+- Intoduction To Linux.
-- Introduction To Systems Programming (90)
+- Introduction To Systems Programming.
-- Object Oriented Programming in Java
+- Object Oriented Programming in Java.
-- Digital systems and Introduction to Computer Architecture
+- Digital systems and Introduction to Computer Architecture.

 ## Purpose